tomMEM/Jetbot-Project/README.md

   * The time lag of display must be below <100 ms. With two CPUs at Max frequency the time lag is about < 2s which does not allow road following at an interesting speed
   * example: ![bot-road following link for open bot08-2.mp4](https://github.com/tomMEM/Jetbot-Project/blob/master/Gif_Demo/bot08-2.mp4)

-## 4) Jetracer to Jetbot: data collection while driving with joystick control, but direction display
+## 4) Jetracer to Jetbot: data collection while driving with joystick control, build of TRT and live-run (speed gain fixed)
   * only joystick control of bot and clickable display widget for coordinates
   * allows to train for several categories
-  * live run needs still to be adjusted to work with differential drive of jetbot
+  * the original jetracer roadfollowing script had this time lag, thus roadfollowing script for Jetbot has been used and modified to use jetracer script for jetbot
+  * in directory CategoryRoad_Jetracer_2_Jetbot, the interactive script is for collecting data for specific category (e.g. apex, bottle), need to indicate first cell
+  * the other script is to build the TRT model
+  * the live_demo_trt_jetracer_categoryModel_for_jetbotl.ipynb is for the free-run
+  * models with and without category can be used and run with the jetbot, in case they were created before with Jetbot roadfollowing scripts
+  * once category is detected - some to-do functions or behaviours could be added.
+  * these scripts do not support Jetracer car control, but could be added, time lag is much less

 ## 5) Adjustments
 * High CPU usage by jetpot_stats.service before 25.08.2020, if jetbot PIOLED display is not installed or used, the new /NVIDIA-AI-IOT/jebot Repository includes the modified service